-(waking and going to sleep at the same time everyday even on weekends, prioritizing sleep)
+(waking and going to sleep at the same time every day even on weekends, prioritizing sleep)

 4. Cultivate good habits in the day

 Supplementing for a good night's sleep

 When taken before bedtime, it can significantly improve sleep quality.
 Studies show it can ameliorate a wide range of mental health disorders including depression, panic disorder, and obsessive-compulsive behavior.
-This supplements blends inositol with melatonin, 5HTP and theanine -- all of which promote restful sleep.
+This supplement blends inositol with melatonin, 5HTP, and theanine -- all of which promote restful sleep.